ayfal/fat-loss-trainer/README.md

 # Fat Loss Trainer
-Helps losing fat with a simple exercise you only do as needed
+Helps losing fat by doing a very simple exercise during some of the meals Coming up

-Much Better version coming up